EndNote Click

 EndNote Click (formerly Kopernio) is a freely available plugin allowing researchers to access papers in subscription-based scientific journals, to which they are subscribed through their higher education libraries, even when the user is off-campus.
-Using artificial intelligence, the tool automatically records the institutional subscriptions each user has and searches for full-text versions of selected papers to which the user may have access.
+The tool works by recording the institutional subscriptions each user has and searches for full-text versions of selected papers to which the user may have access.

 Kopernio

 The tool was created by the tech startup Kopernio, which was founded in 2017 by Mendeley co-founder Jan Reichelt and Newsflo co-founder Ben Kaube.
 The startup was acquired by Clarivate Analytics in April 2018 for £3.5 million, whereupon Reichelt became managing director for the Web of Science and Kaube became Kopernio's managing director.
 Clarivate intends to incorporate the Kopernio tool into Web of Science.